SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 - **Permissions** – Grant **Read** access for the **Pull requests** permission.

 ### Setting your global DevOps Platform Integration settings
-To set your global DevOps Platform Integration settings, navigate to **Administration > DevOps Platform Integrations**, select the **Bitbucket** tab, and select **Bitbucket Cloud** as the variant you want to configure.
+To set your global DevOps Platform Integration settings, navigate to **Administration > Configuration > General Settings > DevOps Platform Integrations**, select the **Bitbucket** tab, and select **Bitbucket Cloud** as the variant you want to configure.
 From here, specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Cloud configuration at the project level.
 Use something succinct and easily recognizable.
 - **Workspace ID** – The workspace ID is part of your bitbucket cloud URL `https://bitbucket.org/{WORKSPACE-ID}/{repository-slug}`